Deceased Suspects - CPS Policy on Charging Decisions

 As stated above, the CPS will also not make a hypothetical charging decision, as the review would be incomplete and there is no additional public interest served by the CPS confirming whether the suspect would have been charged.

-The police may decide to continue its investigation following the death of a suspect: lines of enquiry may lead away from the initial suspect to another suspect; or there may be several persons suspected to have participated in the offending.
+The police may decide to continue its investigation following the death of a suspect: lines of inquiry may lead away from the initial suspect to another suspect; or there may be several persons suspected to have participated in the offending.

 The CPS will continue to assist in these circumstances, whether by providing early investigative advice or by reviewing a case and making a charging decision in relation to the other suspects.